 In her external review application, the applicant questioned the sufficiency of Council’s searches, contending that Council held more documents responding to her access application.

-In the course of the external review, the applicant narrowed the categories of document sought.
+In the course of the external review, the applicant narrowed the categories of documents sought.

-In view of Council’s submissions, which include details of its searches and inquiries with the Morningside Ward Office and having regard to the decision in PDE and the University of Queensland (Unreported, Queensland Information Commissioner, 9 February 2009) the Right to Information Commissioner affirmed Council’s decision and found that there were reasonable grounds to be satisfied that no further documents existed and therefore access could be refused under sections 47(3)(e) and 52(1)(a) of the RTI Act.
+In view of Council’s submissions, which included details of its searches and inquiries with the Morningside Ward Office and Queensland Urban Utilities and having regard to the decision in PDE and the University of Queensland (Unreported, Queensland Information Commissioner, 9 February 2009) the Right to Information Commissioner affirmed Council’s decision and found that there were reasonable grounds to be satisfied that: